 Beyond Compliance Training: Learning & Development in Finance

-Traditionally, learning and development of any kind has a bit of a bad rap.
+Updated July 8, 2024- Traditionally, learning and development of any kind has a bit of a bad rap.
 Being required to attend on-the-job training sounds about as exciting—and useful—as sitting through a defensive driving course.
-And yet, in today’s business landscape, with Korn Ferry predicting a talent shortfall of 85 million workers by 2030 at a cost of $8.5 trillion per year, retaining top talent by giving them the room and the resources to grow and develop is more critical than ever.
+Amidst the escalating 2024 global talent shortage, projected to leave 75% of employers struggling to find the skills they need, retaining top talent by fostering their growth and development has never been more critical.

 Understandably, the report finds that, with so much focus on mandatory and compliance training, learners are often frustrated by their lack of choice in learning options, and Apple Federal Credit Union AVP of Talent Development Jen Madden suggests that, whenever possible, organizations offer choices in both delivery methods and content areas.